02369-Software-processes-and-patterns/StudyHub/README.md

 ```

 **Environment variables**
-Create a `.env` file in the project root (or use `.env.local`) with your Supabase credentials.
+Create a `.env.local` file in the project root with your Supabase credentials.
 The app expects these public keys as static public env vars:

 ```
 PUBLIC_SUPABASE_URL=https://your-project.supabase.co
 PUBLIC_SUPABASE_PUBLISHABLE_KEY=your-publishable-anon-key
 ```
+The vars can be found in the project report under the demonstration section.

 **Run the app in development**
 ```
 npm run dev
 ```
-Open the address shown in the terminal (typically `http://localhost:5173/` or the URL printed by `vite`).
+Open the address shown in the terminal (typically`http://localhost:5173/` or the URL printed by `vite`).
 ```
 **Tests & tooling**
 - Run unit tests: `npm run test` (runs Vitest unit suite).
 - Run lint checks: `npm run lint`.